Blog

 • Assistance with Portuguese tax authority registration and opening a Portuguese bank account.

-• Guidance on financial stability requirements and meeting sufficient financial resources thresholds.
+• Practical guidance on financial stability requirements and meeting sufficient financial resources thresholds.

-• Office in Lisbon; services in English and Portuguese.
+• Office in Lisbon; services are in English and Portuguese.

 Review Score & Recency: 4.5/5 on Trustpilot and Trustindex.io (over 500 combined five-star reviews, mostly from June–Aug 2025).